DarkXerXerS/alx-pre_course/0x01-git/README.md

-first dir file in the repo
+first dir file in the repo as an engineer